ismith1024/ismith1024.github.io/_posts/2019-04-09-Starbucks_Capstone.md

 2017|1.4646361715 | 1.3936461882 | 1.3511012608 | 1.4652818338 | 1.576746049 | 1.5886497657 | 1.6497503595 | 1.5083676209
 2018|1.3112040047 | 1.1154332998 | 1.1095564393 | 1.1256440277 | 1.5295580675 | 1.3316919312 | 1.5829053101 | 1.2879490886

-*Fig 12: Change in average transaction value, by membership year*
+*Fig 13: Change in average transaction value, by membership year*

-Fig 12. illustrates this non-linear effect.
+Fig 13. illustrates this non-linear effect.

 #### Reward and difficulty

-I created a series of scatter plots to examine the relationship between demographic segment and transaction rate / value by reward and difficulty.
+I created a series of scatter plots to examine the relationship between demographic segment and transaction rate or value by reward and difficulty.

 ![placeholder_1](https://ismith1024.github.io/images/dif_tr_age.png)

 ![placeholder_1](https://ismith1024.github.io/images/rt_tr_age.png)

-*Fig 13: Reward by age; and difficulty by income; change in transaction rate*
+*Fig 14: Reward by age; and difficulty by income; change in transaction rate*

 Younger and lower-income customers increased transaction rate, but independently of reward and difficuly.
-There was no noticeable transaction value trend correltated to either income or age.
+There was no noticeable transaction value trend correlated to either income or age.

 ### Refinement